-The Fund is structured as an investment company with variable capital, as defined in article 2:76a of the Dutch Civil Code, with its corporate seat in Amsterdam, the Netherlands.
-It is a fiscal investment institution (FII) within the meaning of Article 28 of the Dutch Corporate Income Tax Act 1969.
+Up until 1 January 2023, the Fund was structured as an investment company with variable capital, as defined in article 2:76a of the Dutch Civil Code, with its corporate seat in Amsterdam, the Netherlands.
+Until that date, the Fund was a fiscal investment institution (FII) within the meaning of Article 28 of the Dutch Corporate Income Tax Act 1969.
 Bouwinvest Real Estate Investors B.V. (‘Bouwinvest’) is the Fund's sole Statutory Director and management company pursuant to the management agreement.
 The management company has a licence within the meaning of Article 2:65 of the Dutch Financial Supervision Act and is subject to supervision of the Dutch Financial Markets Authority (AFM).

 The Fund has two taxable subsidiaries, Bouwinvest Dutch Institutional Office Fund Services B.V., which renders services that are ancillary to the Fund’s renting activities, and Bouwinvest Office Development B.V., which pursues development activities that are ancillary to the Fund’s investment portfolio.
 Such activities are placed in these taxable subsidiaries to ensure the Fund’s compliance with the criteria of the FII regime.